sap-tutorials/Tutorials/tutorials/iot-ds-4-build-test/iot-ds-4-build-test.md

       ![Test Sim 4](/images/check_device_data-3.png)

-  4. Launch Fiori Launchpad Site.
+  4. Launch the SAP Fiori launchpad site.

-  5. When a generated temperature satisfies our Rule, you should see a new notification alert in Launchpad Site.
+  5. When a generated temperature satisfies our Rule, you should see a new notification alert in the launchpad site.
 Select the notification and launch the Decision Support application.

 [DONE]